thomasxbanks/static-site-generator-wp-rest/README.md

 According to [the docs](https://jekyllrb.com/docs/datafiles/), Jekyll can take input from a JSON file and content is available using `site.data` in the template.
 This would need Node Fileserver to write the REST API response to a static JSON file for Jekyll to read.
 It's not the use-case this feature was primarily designed for though.

+Jekyll also offers an "[import from WordPress](http://import.jekyllrb.com/docs/wordpress/)" option but this doesn't import everything.
+It seems like a quick way to move over to using Jekyll but does not appear valid for this research.
+>This importer only converts your posts and creates YAML front-matter.
+It does not import any layouts, styling, or external files (images, CSS, etc.).

 _____

 ## Issues
 Things I have noticed during the duration of this experiment that are difficult or could prevent the viability.
 1. The initial set-up can be tricky; the API return varies from site-to-site, resulting in a potentially large chunk of time sanitising the return data.
 1. Retro-fitting this to existing projects is harder than doing it from scratch.
-1. Not found a viable solution for only updating what has changed yet.
+1. Not found a viable solution for updating only what has changed yet.
-1. Menus (`wp-admin/appearance/menus`), unless hard-coded or dynamically-generated at build time, are hard to get hold of without editing PHP, modifying core WP, or installing a [plugin](https://wordpress.stackexchange.com/questions/209381/get-wp-navigation-menu-from-rest-api-v2).
+1. Menus (`wp-admin/appearance/menus`), unless hard-coded, are hard to get hold of without editing PHP, modifying core WP, or installing a [plugin](https://wordpress.stackexchange.com/questions/209381/get-wp-navigation-menu-from-rest-api-v2).
-1. Requires rebuilding the entire front-end - no reuse of existing templates (not a problem for a new build but lots of work for a conversion - _**Update:**_ [Liquid](https://shopify.github.io/liquid/) is Shopify's templating language and is similar to twig meaning we _may_ be able to leverage existing templates.)
+1. Every solution using the REST API I have found so far requires rebuilding the entire front-end - no reuse of existing templates (not a problem for a new build but lots of work for a conversion - _**Update:**_ [Liquid](https://shopify.github.io/liquid/) is Shopify's templating language and is similar to twig meaning we _may_ be able to leverage existing templates.)